jaipandya/SublimeTutor/tutorial/chapter_2_8.md

 Let's do the same exercise again using these shortcuts now.

-1. First sort the block given below using the newly learned shortcut in this unit (^ + ⌘ + up, ^ + ⌘ + down)
+1. First sort the block given below using the newly learned shortcut in this unit (`Ctrl + Cmd + up`, `Ctrl + Cmd + down`)
-2. Now delete the lines using `delete line` shortcut you learned in unit 4 of this module.
+2. Now delete the lines using the shortcut to delete line you learned in unit 4 of this module.
 Let's see if you still remember that or not?

 ```